 For the following analyses, multilevel linear models were fit with Maximum Likelihood parameter estimation method using the lme4 package (Bates and Sarkar, 2006) in the R environment (R Development Core Team, 2006).
 Team was included as a random effect, which allowed the intercepts and slopes of the response to vary according to team (i.e., random intercept model, see Pinheiro2000; for an application, see Oberauer2006).
 This helped statistically account for clustering of observations within teams.
 Control and moderator variables were introduced into each model as fixed effects in a stepwise fashion, and model fit was judged by comparing the Akaike Information Criteria (AIC) and Bayesian Information Criteria (BIC) using a chi-squared test based on -2Log Likelihood score when possible.
 In addition, marginal and conditional values of equivalent models were compared and used as an indication of model effect size.

-5.1 Prediction 1: more positive perceptions of team performance predict higher levels of team click
+5.1 Prediction 1: More positive perceptions of team performance predict higher levels of Team Click

-5.1.1 Prediction 1.a: Perceptions of success in components of joint action predict Team Click
+5.1.1 Prediction 1a: Perceptions of success in components of joint action predict Team Click

-The prediction that more positive perceptions of success in components of joint action will correlate with Athletes’ feelings of Team Click was analysed using the post-Tournament and pre- to post-Tournament subsets (Joint Action Success was only measured in the pre- and post-Tournament surveys).
+This prediction was analysed using the 1) post-Tournament and 2) pre- to post-Tournament subsets (Joint Action Success was only measured in the pre- and post-Tournament surveys).

 Post-Tournament Survey A scatterplot depicting the relationship between perceptions of components of team performance (Joint Action Success) and Team Click in the post-Tournament survey data is shown in Figure ?.
 The plot indicates a strong positive relationship between Joint Action Success and Social Bonding.